Committee of the Bulgarian Women's Movement

-The Committee of the Bulgarian Women’s Movement (1968-1990) (CBWM) was a government-affiliated organization in Bulgaria that aimed to improve women's participation in the labor force, decrease the declining birth rate, and promote gender equality during the Bulgarian socialist era.
+The Committee of the Bulgarian Women's Movement (CBWM) (Komitet na bâlgarskite zheni, sometimes Committee of Bulgarian Women) (1968–1990) was a government-affiliated organization in Bulgaria that aimed to improve women's participation in the labor force, decrease the declining birth rate, and promote gender equality during the Bulgarian socialist era.
 It accomplished these goals by advocating for women's rights, redefining gender roles, and securing state support for women's issues.
 Notable accomplishments include maternity leave and abortion rights and a program of social engineering to encourage men to take a more active role in child-rearing and homemaking activities.
 The CBWM played a prominent role in securing development aid for struggling economies in Africa and trained female leaders in Bulgaria to help feminist activists from Zambia.
-The committee has been recently recognized by scholars for its acute impacts of women’s rights at the international level, with many progressive policies emerging directly from the committee’s initiatives and influences.
+The committee has been recently recognized by scholars for its acute impacts of women's rights at the international level, with many progressive policies emerging directly from the committee's initiatives and influences.
 The CBWM was dissolved in 1990 after the fall of communism in Bulgaria.

 History

 There were a number of preceding groups and bodies which worked to advance women's rights prior to the founding of the CBWM.
 One such group was the Bulgarian Women's Union, which was established in 1901.
 Throughout the first half of the 20th century, Bulgarian women continued to organize, and in the Dimitrov Constitution of 1947, legal equality between men and women was ultimately granted.
 The Bulgarian Popular Women's Union, a women's committee that was subsequently turned over to Rada Todorova, was founded in 1945 by Tsola Dragoicheva.
 The BPWU concentrated on expanding women's access to education and jobs while also working to eradicate illiteracy among women.
 The BPWU was disbanded in 1950 by Valko Chervenkov's Stalinist regime, and all domestic operations pertaining to women's issues were delegated to various other organizations.
 The Committee of Democratic Bulgarian Women was still in place, but it was only permitted to speak on behalf of Bulgaria in foreign fora.
-Bulgarian women didn't have a centralized group devoted to advancing their rights and interests until the CBWM was founded.
+Bulgarian women did not have a centralized group devoted to advancing their rights and interests until the CBWM was founded.

 Established in 1968 as a mass organization within the Bulgarian Communist Party, the CBWM was initially tasked with promoting women's education and employment opportunities.
 In the 1970s, the organization shifted its focus to address issues such as equal pay and childcare.
 The CBWM had a decentralized structure, with municipal branches and a national bureau that represented the organization to the Bulgarian government and on the international stage.
 The committee accepted women who were bezpartien (without party affiliations), and their activities were open to all.
 The only paid state employees were the presidents of the municipal bureaus and members of the national bureau.
 The women who held the remaining jobs did so voluntarily since they had other formal employment obligations.
 Regardless of the greater strain of this voluntary activity, everyday women all around the nation actively supported the CBWM.